Racist screenwriter isn’t an archetype you see a lot of in Hollywood. But racism in screenwriting is all too common.

 For example, in this, the 21st century, maybe instead of always writing our character introductions like this…

-JACK SMITH (50) – tall, handsome, white – walks into the room.
+JACK SMITH (50) – tall, handsome – walks into the room.

-JACK SMITH (50) – tall, handsome – walks into the room
+JACK SMITH (50) – tall, handsome, White – walks into the room

-Casting directors like specifics, sure.
-But they’re artists too.
-They read a script and want to provide the filmmakers with the best possible cast member for each role.
-If you tie their hands with “white,” or with thoughtless, token-y character descriptions like:
+At the same time, casting directors like specifics.
+But they also want to provide the filmmakers with the best possible cast member for each role.
+So if you tie their hands with “White,” or with thoughtless, tokeny character descriptions like:

 VUONG (18) – typical Asian-American dude

 Take heart.
-If the black experience, or the Mexican experience, or any other non-white experience is beyond your ken and imagination, and you don’t feel you can tell that story well, don’t beat yourself up.
-No reasonable person, black, white, or brown, is going to crucify you for being honest.
-(Case in point: nobody beats up Woody Allen, though I’m sure some would like to.)
-But at the very least, try to keep an open mind about ethnicity when crafting your characters and your situations.
+If the Black experience, or the Mexican experience, or any other non-White experience is beyond your ken and imagination, and you don’t feel you can tell that story well, don’t beat yourself up.
+No reasonable person, Black, White, or Brown, is going to crucify you for being not telling any specific story.
+But if you decide to tell a story with or about people not of your own ethnicity, be mindful and respectful when crafting your characters and your situations.

 #4 Understand that a diverse script can actually help your film and your career

-If you’re an artist, you’re either serving yourself (In which case, you’re masturbating.
-Sorry.), or you’re serving an audience.
+If you’re an artist, you’re either serving yourself or you’re serving an audience.
 So if you want to serve an audience, wrap your brain around this:

 The cinema audience is not 90% white anymore.
 It’s not even 50% white anymore.
-This era’s audience is a crazy goulash of colors, genders, sexualities, and all the wonderful, rich, untold stories they represent.
+This era’s audience is a crazy goulash of colors, genders, sexual orientations, and all the wonderful, rich, untold stories they represent.

-Write for those wonderful people, not only because it’s good for the art, and good for cinema, but because it’s also good for your film’s bottom line.
+Write for all people, not only because it’s good for the art, and good for cinema, but because it’s also good for your film’s bottom line.